opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

 the expected range of values: sum and mean need upper and lower bounds, while median and quantile take a set of candidate values.
 If you set bounds too wide, the additional noise will mean less accurate results;
-If you set bounds too narrow, clipping may produced biased results.
+If you set bounds too narrow, clipping may produce biased results.

 In some cases, for instance age in a demographic dataset, you will have prior knowledge that allows you to set bounds.
 In others, there may be a comparable